Workshop 14

 Description

-Around the world, countries are pursuing their own strategies for the safe storage and disposal of nuclear waste.
+Around the world, countries are pursuing their own strategies for the safe disposal of nuclear waste.
 While several international initiatives aim to coordinate research and share knowledge, a dedicated platform within broader professional associations such as EAGE has so far been lacking.

 We are therefore pleased to announce the creation of the Technical Community on Radioactive Waste Storage and Disposal.
 With our inaugural workshop, “Radioactive Waste Management,” we aim to mark this milestone by bringing together geoscientists and engineers working across all aspects of radioactive waste treatment.
-Participants are invited to showcase activities at international, national, and institutional levels and to strengthen collaboration within this newly founded community.

 Sub-Topics that will be covered in the workshop: